Housing Inventory Trends 2025 Year-End Recap & 2026 Forecast

 New 30-year mortgages are hovering around 6.5-7%.
 That's a gap of 2-3 percentage points—which on a $300,000 loan means $500-$700 more per month.

-Mike and Sarah Johnson refinanced their Denver home in 2021 at 2.875% on a 30-year loan.
-Their current payment: $1,650/month.
+Consider a homeowner who refinanced in 2021 at 2.875% on a 30-year loan.
+Current payment: $1,650/month.

-Their new payment would be $2,950/month.
+New payment: $2,950/month.
 That's an extra $1,300/month—$15,600/year—for a house that might not be significantly better.
-They're staying put.
+Most stay put.

 📊 The Lock-In Effect By The Numbers